 Of seven score musicians, the very great enchanter.

 On a depiction of a (bowed?) lyre of the 11th century, in Durham Cathedral Library, MS Hunter 100, f.
 62v (above left), we have the first indication on a lyre of bourdon drone strings, 2 strings positioned across the bridge and then off the fingerboard which, on a bowed instrument, would be either plucked by the player’s left thumb or bowed.
 The evidence for the bourdon strings then becomes problematic, since this feature does not appear again in surviving evidence until the 14th century.
 There are two possibilities: that bourdons on lyres were in use from the 11th century continuously, but the evidence has not survived; or that the use of bourdons came and went.
 The first scenario would certainly be neater, but it is the second which fits the current evidence.
 Bowed lyres of c.
-1385 onwards looked recognisably similar to the modern crwth with bourdons, such the instrument now kept at Saint Fagan’s National History Museum, Cardiff (pictured above), made by Richard Evans of Llanfihangel Bachellaeth, Caernarfonshire, in 1742.
+1385 onwards looked recognisably similar to the modern crwth with bourdons, such the instrument now kept at Saint Fagan’s National History Museum, Cardiff (pictured below), made by Richard Evans of Llanfihangel Bachellaeth, Caernarfonshire, in 1742.

 Bowing the bourdon is possible as the crwth has no pegbox and all strings are on the same plane.
 Bourdon bowing and plucking was still used in 1768-9 (testified by British Library Add.
 MS 15020:91) and until the instrument’s demise in the 19th century.
 Since this practice began in the 11th century and became commonplace in the mid to late 14th century, we can speculate that either the 5 string vielle with a bourdon was influenced by the crwth, or that the crwth took on a feature of the vielle.
 Either way, the bordon, the flat bridge and their tuning links the two instruments.